Transcript: NPR's Interview With China's Ambassador To The U.S.

 International rules.

 Especially, the United Nations Charter.
-We believe this is ... that the U.N.
+We believe this is ... the U.N.
 Charter, the purpose and principles of the U.N.
 Charter, contain the basic norms for international relations.
 Since we are all members of the United Nations, we should all abide by these rules.

 But you understand the complaint, ambassador, that is made about outsiders trying to do business in China.
 They argue that first they face competitors who have state support in a way that they commonly would not from the United States, say.
 And they argue that they do not have the same power over their own intellectual property, protections for that, that they would elsewhere.
 Do you accept those two complaints first?

 No. I don't think so.
 I don't think that that is a very accurate view of the situation.
 First of all, on intellectual property rights.
 China has developed a whole set of laws and rules to protect intellectual property rights.
 And we are trying to enforce these laws and rules more effectively.
-So according to some of the reviews done by some association for American companies in China, most of them believe that China is doing a better job than before on protection and intellectual property rights, of course.
+So according to some of the reviews done by some association for American companies in China, most of them believe that China is doing a better job than before on protection of intellectual property rights, of course.

 Do you mean to say that there was a problem and that you are improving?

 You see, about 30 or 40 years ago, very few people in China had the slightest idea of what intellectual property rights was.
 So from that very low base, we have developed a whole set of laws and rules to protect intellectual property rights.
 We are making progress.
-Of course, like everything else.
-You can always do better.
+Of course, like everything else, you can always do better.
 There is always room for improvement.
-You know, in the United States, I don't think anybody can say you are doing 100 percent good job on this issue.
+Even in the United States, I don't think anybody can say you are doing 100 percent good job on this issue.
 There is always room for improvement.
 We are ready to improve.
 We are ready to listen to American companies.
-If there are any complaints or grievances, and if it's legitimate, if it's their base, if it's based on facts, we'll try to do a better job to help them.
+If there are any complaints or grievances, and if it's legitimate, if it's based on facts, we'll try to do a better job to help them.
 I think ... what is more important is that there's a growing need in China by Chinese companies themselves for better intellectual property rights.
-Because we are trying to building an economy based on innovation.
+Because we are trying to [build] an economy based on innovation.
 In order to achieve this, you have to do a good job, much better job maybe, to protect intellectual property rights.
 So this is something China itself wants to do very much — not just to please the American companies.
 Of course, we want to make them happy, but actually we have this need ourselves.

 Does that mean then that you can agree to something in that area as part of trade talks with the United States, or is that the wrong demand in the wrong forum?

 I think intellectual property rights should be an area of cooperation between those countries.
-You could imagine, very often although there's a rising restrictions on Chinese investment here, that worries a lot of people.
-But Chinese business there wants to invest here.
+You could imagine, very often, although there's a rising restrictions on Chinese investment here, that worries a lot of people but Chinese business they [want] to invest here.
 Very soon they will have the same problem — how their intellectual property would be protected.
 So there is a mutual need, and this is, this should be an area of cooperation between those countries.

 The United States has been making it harder for Chinese people to invest in the United States.